apache/pulsar/site2/docs/administration-zk-bk.md

 Each Pulsar instance relies on two separate ZooKeeper quorums.

 * [Local ZooKeeper](#deploying-local-zookeeper) operates at the cluster level and provides cluster-specific configuration management and coordination.
 Each Pulsar cluster needs to have a dedicated ZooKeeper cluster.
 * [Configuration Store](#deploying-configuration-store) operates at the instance level and provides configuration management for the entire system (and thus across clusters).
-The Configuration Store quorum can be provided by an independent cluster of machines or by the same machines used by local ZooKeeper.
+The configuration store quorum can be provided by an independent cluster of machines or by the same machines used by local ZooKeeper.

 ### Deploying local ZooKeeper